Lily-G1/DevSecOps-Project/README.md

 7. set up the required Jenkins & Sonarqube infrastructure:
    - Follow these detailed [instructions](https://medium.com/@liliangaladima_/devsecops-project-deployment-a-jenkins-sonarqube-pipeline-f1654d9ee379?postPublishedType=repub) to set up the required  for deployment.
 We will be deploying with kubernetes rather than docker-compose in this environment.
    - Jenkins plugins to install: Stageview, sonarqube scanner,  nodejs, docker pipeline, kubernetes, kubernetes credentials, kubernetes CLI
-   - Set up AWS EKS Cluster:
+8. Set up AWS EKS Cluster:
    - Create a seperate installer instance (t2.medium or higher) or use your local machine to run this [bash script](https://github.com/Lily-G1/eks-setup).
 It contains instructions on how to easily automate the creation of an EKS cluster suitable for running this application.
    - Go to eks-setup/eks-terraform/main.tf to change or update instance types, config.env values & node types as required
    - Create a directory in same installer instance called 'rbac' and create rbac files:
    - ```bash
       mkdir rbac && cd rbac/
       kubectl create ns dev
       touch sa.yaml role.yaml rb.yaml cr.yaml crb.yaml secret.yaml
      ```
    - Go to this rbac [file](https://github.com/Lily-G1/DevSecOps-Project/blob/main/RBAC/rbac.md) and copy the contents of the following files into the corresponding files created above:
      - from 'ServiceAccount' and paste into sa.yaml (change namespace to 'dev')
      - from 'Role' and paste into role.yaml (change namespace to 'dev')
      - from 'RoleBinding' and paste into rb.yaml (change namespace to 'dev')
      - from 'ClusterRole' and paste into cr.yaml (change namespace to 'dev')
      - from 'ClusterRoleBinding' and paste into crb.yaml (change namespace to 'dev')
      - Click on 'Create Token' from same [file](https://github.com/Lily-G1/DevSecOps-Project/blob/main/RBAC/rbac.md) & copy content of 'secret/serviceaccount/mysecretname.yaml'.
 Paste into secret.yaml and change value of 'kubernetes.io/service-account.name: myserviceaccount' to 'jenkins'.
 Save.
      - ```bash
        kubectl apply -f sa.yaml role.yaml rb.yaml cr.yaml crb.yaml
        kubectl apply -f secret.yaml -n dev
        kubectl describe secret mysecretname -n dev  (to display secret token)
        ```
     - Copy secret token above.
 Go jenkins console -> credentials -> global -> add -> secret text -> paste token -> ID + descr = 'k8-token'.
 Create.
     - Go to AWS console -> EKS cluster to copy cluster's ARN/url.
 Go to 'deploy-to-PROD' and 'verify-deployment-to-PROD' stages and update the value of 'serverURL' with this url.
     - Update the ingress.yaml file with your active domain name.
     - Build your pipeline.
 The application will be accessible via the created loadbalancer’s IP.
     - DNS must be configured in your domain registrar pointing the A-record to the loadbalancer’s external IP.
 After propagation, the application will be available on your domain
+9. Configure monitoring with Prometheus & Grafana:
+    -